pce-devel/PCE_Controller_Info/README.md

 | 6 | 0 or 2 | Trailing empty bits (**Only if a write command**).
 Data out is set to zero after the first bit is recieved  |
 | 7 | 3 | Trailing empty bits.
 Data out is set to zero after the first bit is recieved  |

+At the concolusion of a transfer, the Memory base 128 disengages and allows the daisy-chained controller outputs to be returned to the console until the next $A8 sequence is received from the console.

 ### Develo Box Protocol